-We consider your first weeks/months of contributing as a trial period.
-The trial period length and brief varies by hiring route, so please do ask anyone in the People Ops team if you're not sure about how long your trial lasts or what you'll be evaluated on.
+We consider your first +/- 12 weeks of contributing full-time as a trial period.
+The trial period length varies if you're on a day/hour contributor agreement, so please do ask anyone in the People Ops team if you're not sure about how long your trial lasts or what you'll be evaluated on.

-During your trial you'll be treated like, and work alongside, other Status contributors - you’ll have access to the same information, software, meetups, and learning opportunities.
-We’re already confident that you will be a great addition, or we wouldn’t have extended an offer!
+During this time you'll be treated like, and work alongside, other Status contributors - you’ll have access to the same information, software, (virtual) meetups, and learning opportunities.
+We’re confident that you will be a great addition, or we wouldn’t have extended an offer!

 However, we have seen that sometimes things just don’t work out.